rnajena/pcago-unified/src/README.md

 In both cases you will then be able to access the PCAGO-Server via the following address in your browser: 127.0.0.1:8000.

-__Attention__: currently the Docker image seems not to work under Mac.
+__Attention__: currently the Docker image is only working under Linux.
+We are working on a version for Windows and Mac.

 ### Using the standalone application